novalabsxyz/arango-etl/README.md

 Notes:

 - The iot-poc files are processed out-of-order asynchronously.
-- The arango-etl binary target currently exposes the following two commands:
+- The arango-etl binary target currently exposes the following commands:
     - `history`: this takes a `--before` and `--after` utc timestamp.
+    - `rehydrate`: this takes only a `--date` utc date.
     - `current`: this takes only an `--after` utc timestamp.

 ## Contents